dotnet/arcade/Documentation/Temporary-Quarantine.md

 Step 3 is the focus of this proposal.

-## When is something "broken"
+## When is something "broken" : \<70% pass rate
-We are going to consider something "broken" an in need of remediation __**if it has failed 3 of the last 10 builds in the CI pipeline**__.
+We are going to consider something "broken" an in need of remediation **if it has failed 3 of the last 10 builds in the CI pipeline**.
-The CI pipeline should be green 100% of the time, so 3 fails indicates that something needs to be done.
+The CI pipeline should be passing 100% of the time, so 3 fails indicates that something needs to be done to unblock PR's.

+The quarantine option is meant to be used for issues that are believed to be short term disruptions.
+Ideally nothing should remain quarantined for more than a few days or weeks.
+Permanent unreliability is a different problem not addressed by this procedure.

+## What happens when something is quarantined
+PR builds will not include the quarantined component.
+The primary CI pipelines (e.g. the 'runtime' pipeline) will not include the quarantined component.
+A separate pipeline will be run on the same cadence as the CI pipeline in order to execute quarantined components in order to determine when it is appropriate to unquarantine the affected componented.

+An owner should be identified for every quarantined item, with a tracking issue in the most appropriate repository assigned to this owner or owners.
+The primary purpose of this ownership is to ensure that the quarantined item is being addressed and tracked for reintroduction into the mainline builds.

+## How to quarantine
+The smallest unit possible should be quarantined, to minimize the coverage gap in PR.

+1. A single test in a single configuration
+1. A single test in all configurations
+1. A test assembly
+1. A build "job"
+1. An entire pipeline

+### A single test in a single configuration
+TBD

+### A single test in all configurations
+TBD

+### A test assembly
+TBD

+### A build job
+TBD

+### An entire pipeline
+TBD

+## How to reintroduce : 100% pass for 10 quarantine builds
+Once that component has passed 10 sequential quarantined builds, it can be reintroduced into the mainline build by reverting the change made to quarantine it.